abhinavg916/meal-recipe-finder/README.md

 ---

 ## Steps To Run
-* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-* In the project directory, you can run:
+- In the project directory, you can run:
 ```
 npm install
 ```
 ```
 npm start
 ```
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Runs the app in the development mode.

 ---